Tsehla/youtube_nodejs-streaming/README.md

 # youtune_nodejs-streaming

-stream to youtube from nodejs
+stream to youtube from nodejs <br> to start "node index", inlude stream key in [ index.js ] and video name or location.